 The Kaltura MediaSpace page has a High Contrast setting for users who are unable to use the default color scheme.
 Clicking the button will adjust the colors to comply with WCAG 2.0 guidelines needed by some viewers.

 To toggle it on and off, click the Toggle Contrast Mode button located in the upper right corner of the screen next to the language select button.

-It is possible to upload captions to your media on Kaltura.
+It is possible to upload captions to your videos on Kaltura/Media Space.
 To do this, follow the following steps below.
 For more information on captions, please visit our Caption Guidelines page.